Department of Mathematics

 If you are interested in enrolling your child in the Fresno Math Circle, please apply now.
 Space is limited, so sign up soon!

-In AY 2021-22, we have the following groups: grades 4-5, 6-7, 8-9, and 10-12.
+In AY 2023-24, we have the following groups: grades 4-5, 6-7, 8-9, and 10-12.
 Grades 4-5, 6-7, and 8-9 meet every other Saturday from 10:00-11:30 AM.
 These are taught by mathematics faculty and Fresno State students.
+A few high school Math Circle participants volunteer to assist with the meetings.
 Grades 10-12 meet every other Wednesday from 5:30-7:30 PM, taught by Fresno State mathematics faculty.
 In addition, for those interested in competing, we host a few national and local competitions in mathematics problem solving, as well as preparation sessions for them.

 The program is currently supported by Fresno State College of Science and Mathematics, Department of Mathematics, and parents' donations.
-It has also been supported by the Mathematical Association of America (Dolciani Mathematics Enrichment Grants) and the San Joaquin Valley Math Project (SJVMP) in the past.
+It has also been supported by the Mathematical Association of America (Dolciani Mathematics Enrichment and Tensor SUMMA Grants) and the San Joaquin Valley Math Project (SJVMP) in the past.

 Fresno Math Circle (FMC) is an enrichment program at California State University, Fresno, attracting elementary, middle and high school students interested in mathematics and eager to learn.
 It is led by the University faculty and students, assisted by community partners, and supported by the Mathematical Association of America (Dolciani Mathematics Enrichment Grants), Fresno State College of Science and Mathematics, Department of Mathematics, and parents' donations.